Things To Do

 Payment Methods

-Credit cards are widely accepted, but cash is preferred in markets; ATMs are available.
+Credit cards are widely accepted in hotels and larger restaurants, but cash is still preferred in many shops and markets.
+ATMs are common in town.

 Best Time to Visit